ccRichy/2D-CPP-GameEngine/README if u want to live.txt

 #todo, elaborate this more but just start with some obvious stuff

 1. The program compiles 2 cpp files for the platform/application layers respectively.
 Each platform is compiled distinctly, separated by their respective 'main' files.
-We also have a strong 0 Header-Guard, Unity-Build method for keeping compile times as low as possible.
+I also use a 0 Header-Guard, Unity-Build method for keep #includes, compile times to a minimum.
 See below for elaboration.

 2. Another philosophy of the program is single source of truth wherever can be reasonable/possible.
 A number of structs have default values at declaration to avoid separation.